windmill-labs/windmilldocs/docs/reference/index.md

 Users are uniquely identified globally by their email.
 They also have a unique username with respect to each workspace they are member of.
 A user picks his username when he joins a workspace.
+There are two kinds of Users:
+-  **authors**: they can write scripts/flows/apps/variables/resources.
+- **operators**: they can only run and view scripts/flows/apps/variables/resources.

 ## Scripts